-oneSiteSystemForce < (distance) Measure system force on group 1 only? >

-Acceptable Values: boolean
+• oneSiteSystemForce < (distance) Measure system force on group 1 only? > Acceptable Values: boolean

-Default Value: no

-Description: If this is set to yes, the system force is measured along a vector field (see equation (48) in section 10.3.1) that only involves atoms of group1.
+Description: If this is set to yes, the system force is measured along a vector field (see equation (50) in section 10.3.1) that only involves atoms of group1.
 This option is only useful for ABF, or custom biases that compute system forces.
 See section 10.3.1 for details.